PierBover/prosemirror-cookbook/README.md

 deleteSelection(editorView);
 ```

 Again, you could call this command we've just created from a keyboard shortcut using the `prosemirror-keymap` as explained earlier, or from your logic.
-Commands are explained in more detail here: [https://prosemirror.net/docs/guide/#commands](https://prosemirror.net/docs/guide/#commands)
+Commands are explained in more detail here: [https://prosemirror.net/docs/guide/#commands](https://prosemirror.net/docs/guide/#commands).

+Also check the [custom menu example](https://prosemirror.net/examples/menu/) for more info on triggering commands from your UI.

 ## Editor
 #### Get notified of updates and changes